Qianboy/ros_control/README.md

 cd path/to/ros_control
 catkin_make
 ```
+# FAQ
-#### If the build fails throwing an error like 'Could not find a package configuration file provided by "gazebo_ros_control"',
+#### My build fails throwing an error like 'Could not find a package configuration file provided by "gazebo_ros_control"'...
-this is because for some mysterious reason gazebo_ros_pkgs installation is degenrate.
+This is because for some mysterious reason gazebo_ros_pkgs installation is degenerate.
 But that won't stop us.
 We will build it from source.
 ```
 #!bash
 mkdir -p ~/ros_ws/src